santiagopedro1/chat-super-foda/README.md

 - Clone this repo;
 - Install the dependencies with `bun install`;
 - Add your database credentials to the `.env` file, following the `.env.example` file;
-- Build the project with `bun build`;
-- Start the web server with `node build/index.js`;
+- Build and start the web server with `bun prod`;
-- Start the web socket server with `bun run src/lib/server/ws.ts `.
+- Start the web socket server with `bun ws-server`.